-Salsa verde, AKA tomatillo salsa, makes a bold flavor statement in this easy quinoa pilaf.
+Salsa verde, AKA tomatillo salsa, makes a bold flavor statement in this easy quinoa pilaf that uses only5 ingredients!
 It has a somewhat smoky aspect that adds a distinctive flavor to dishes.

 Look for salsa verde shelved near the more common red salsa varieties in supermarkets and natural foods stores.
 You won’t need an entire jar for this recipe, so use the salsa verde you don’t use as a dip for tortilla chips, of course.
 Even better, mash it with a ripe avocado and lime juice for a simple guacamole.

 You can take firmly packed half-cups’ worth of the finished dish and invert them on a plate for an appealing presentation, as shown in the photo above.
 Or just use it as is, pilaf style, as shown in the photos below.